Business vs. Personal Credit Cards

 3. Bonus and rewards

 Because more money is typically moving in and out of businesses than personal accounts, business credit cards are typically able to offer more attractive bonuses and rewards.
-For example, The Capital on Tap Business Credit Card offers unlimited free 1.5% cashback, as well as $200 back if you spend $15,000 in your first 3 months.
+For example, The Capital on Tap Business Credit Card offers unlimited 1.5% cash back on all purchases.
+Switch to weekly AutoPay to maximize your rewards at 2% cash back.

 4. Perks